 Housing Rights Initiative

-Housing Works, Inc.
+Housing and Services, Inc.

 Interfaith Assembly on Homelessness and Housing

 Omni New York LLC

 RiseBoro Community Partnership Inc.

 Services for the UnderServed